Skip to Content

 Geometric proof: The spherical cosine law confirms this.
 The same identity that transforms any planet’s inclination between ecliptic and invariable plane reference frames —

-cos(i_ecl) = cos(i_inv) · cos(i_Earth) + sin(i_inv) · sin(i_Earth) · cos(ΔΩ)
+cos(i_ecl) = cos(i_inv) · cos(i_earth) + sin(i_inv) · sin(i_earth) · cos(ΔΩ)

-— proves that every angle measured relative to the ecliptic, including obliquity, necessarily depends on Earth’s invariable-plane inclination (i_Earth).
-When i_Earth changes, the ecliptic tilts, and all ecliptic-referenced angles shift with it.
+— proves that every angle measured relative to the ecliptic, including obliquity, necessarily depends on Earth’s invariable-plane inclination (i_earth).
+When i_earth changes, the ecliptic tilts, and all ecliptic-referenced angles shift with it.
 This is not a model assumption — it is geometry.
 See Plane Calibration for the full derivation and its application to all planets.

-How the Two Tilts Combine
+How the Two Tilt Effects Combine

 The Math